 |Gujarat National Law University||Gandhinagar|

 |National Law Institute University||Bhopal|

 |The West Bengal National University of Juridical Sciences||Kolkota|

 |Indian Law Institute||New Delhi|

 Lawyer Salary in India

-In general, the average Lawyer in India earns between three lakhs to five lakhs.
-Depending on the specializations and experience the salary of the lawyer varies and the survey says that there are advocates who charge from five lakhs to one crore for one court appearance.
+In general, on average, a lawyer in India earns between 3 to 5 Lakhs.
+Depending on the specializations and experience the salary of the lawyer varies and the survey says that there are advocates who charge from 5 Lakhs to 1 Crore for one court appearance.

 The criminal lawyer generally earns from 6,00,000 to 8,00,000 per annum whereas intellectual property lawyer earns up to 3,00,000 per annum.

 Corporate Lawyer earns on an average of 7,00,000 per annum and the Legal manager earns on an average of 8,00,000 per annum.

 - How to Become an Entrepreneur